| Content

 authorities to restrict access to content such as

+pornography and/or violent content.
 As mobile system operators allow

 access to high-speed internet connections, it will